MedRachy/Dayleez/README.md

 # Dayleez - online Stores Explorer
-### This project was originally developed as part of my participation in the 3rd edition of the "Trophées Ana Maâk" competition, an initiative organized by Attijariwafa Bank to support innovation and entrepreneurship.
+This project was originally developed as part of my participation in the **3rd edition of the "Trophées Ana Maâk"** competition, an initiative organized by **Attijariwafa Bank** to support innovation and entrepreneurship.
+## Project description
 DayLeez is a mobile application designed to help users explore and navigate through various online stores in Morocco.
 The app aggregates and lists the latest deals from these online stores, providing users with a convenient way to discover new products and promotions.
 The backend of the app utilizes a Python script for web scraping to collect data from different online stores, which is then stored in Firebase.
 The frontend is developed using React Native, ensuring a smooth and responsive user experience across both iOS and Android platforms.